20+ Football Fundraising Ideas to Score More Support

 To sweeten the deal for your supporters, this fundraiser can be done in conjunction with other VIP fundraisers.
 For example, you could create a package that includes VIP parking, seating, and season passes.
 This package could even be featured in an auction or raffle fundraiser or as a prize for another fundraiser.

 Hold a shoe drive fundraiser to collect shoes your supporters might otherwise donate or throw away.
 These fundraisers will benefit your team financially, and the shoes go on to support a good cause.
-If you’re considering launching a shoe drive, the process will look something like this:
+The process looks something like this:

 Despite how simple shoe drive fundraisers are, they have a big impact.
 Donations go on to benefit small business owners in developing countries.
 Your team secures the funds it needs for the season all while helping fuel economic growth in other nations.